Software, IT & Cybersecurity job market report cover, Salt Lake City-Murray, UT, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Direct local labor data anchors this page, but some conclusions still rely on category-level and proxy evidence.
+The page is anchored in recent local salary and hiring evidence, but some conclusions still rely on statewide and category-level signals.

 Limitations